kiwi0fruit/jats/README.md

 Note that first E/I letter is redundant as it only helps to read faster ‑iR, iR, ‑eR, eR are enough to encode all 4 temperaments.

-For example INT(iR) is *intuitive task-oriented rational introvert with dominant Ti.* or *dominant introverted tasker & rational intuiter*.
+For example INT(iR) is *intuitive task-oriented rational introvert with dominant Ti* or *dominant introverted tasker & rational intuiter*.

 - **N** - intuitive, intuiter,
 - **S** - sensory, sensor,